1 Leonardo da Vinci

 4 Isaac Newton

-Sir Isaac Newton PRS was an English physicist and mathematician who is widely recognised as one of the most influential scientists of all time and a key figure in the scientific revolution.
-Inventor of calculus and the the theory of gravity.
+Inventor of calculus and the theory of gravity.
 He has been praised by so many other geniuses that no further justification is needed.

 Interestingly enough, he was more interested in the book of Daniel than his work.

-5 Wolfgang Amadeus Mozart
+6 Wolfgang Amadeus Mozart

 Wolfgang Amadeus Mozart, baptised as Johannes Chrysostomus Wolfgangus Theophilus Mozart, was a prolific and influential composer of the Classical era, born in Salzburg.
-Not only is Mozart's music among those great pieces surviving centuries, but his abilities to recall entire symphonies and compose new ones out of thin air shows his greatness as a genius.
+Not only is Mozart's music among those great pieces surviving centuries, but his abilities to recall entire symphonies and compose new ones out of thin air show his greatness as a genius.

-'A prolific fountain of beautiful music. '
+"A prolific fountain of beautiful music." - Mike Fuller

 7 Johann Wolfgang von Goethe

 Johann Wolfgang Goethe (28 August 1749 – 22 March 1832) was a German writer and statesman.
-His body of work includes epic and lyric poetry written in a variety of metres and styles; prose and verse dramas; memoirs; an autobiography; literary and aesthetic criticism; treatises on botany, anatomy, and colour; and four novels.
-In addition, numerous literary and scientific fragments, more than 10,000 letters, and nearly 3,000 drawings by him exist.
-Great German Writer and Polymath.
-He had a used vocabulary of about 50,000 words!
-Twice Shakespeare's!
+His body of work includes epic and lyric poetry written in a variety of metres and styles; prose and verse dramas; memoirs; an autobiography; literary and aesthetic criticism; treatises on botany, anatomy, and... read more Great German writer and polymath.
+He had a used vocabulary of about 50,000 words, twice Shakespeare's!
+He is believed to be the last man to know all the knowledge in the world.

 8 Nikola Tesla

 Underrated genius.
-How you can read this without him?
+How can you read this without him?

 9 William Shakespeare

 William Shakespeare was an English poet, playwright, and actor, widely regarded as the greatest writer in the English language and the world's pre-eminent dramatist.
-Perhaps the Greatest Writer who has ever lived!
+Perhaps the greatest writer who has ever lived.

 10 James Clerk Maxwell

 I would say JC Maxwell had the greatest mind of his time and the greatest scientific influence.
-Without his elecric and magnetic interactions, light would not have been seen as an EM Wave.
+Without his electric and magnetic interactions, light would not have been seen as an EM wave.
 Without that, Einstein would not have proved that nothing can exceed light speed.
 And we would not have had mass explained the way it was.
-Planck would not have come up with the quantised theory of light which sparked quantum mechanics, and so, no explanation of the atom after Rutherford.
-So Maxwell definitely gets my vote.

 The Contenders